JustinNietz/miniproject1-601/Section_1-_Tools_for_Productivity/git.md

 Version control systems record changes to a file or set of files over time so that you can recall specific version later.
 Before DVCSs, there were **Local Version Control Systems** and **CVCSs** (Centralized Version Control Systems).

-**Local Version Control** kept all changes to files under revision control on one computer.
+**Local Version Control** keep all changes to files under revision control on one computer.

 **CVCSs** have a single server that contains all the versioned files.